shoutem/shoutem.github.io/_posts/1-2-17-Video.md

 # Video

-Video component is component that can be used to render all types of Video items.
+Video component is a component that can be used to render all types of Video items.
-- If source is Youtube or Vimeo, then `NativeVideo` component plays the video.
+- If the source is Youtube or Vimeo, then the `NativeVideo` component plays the video
-- In all other cases, the video is displayed in a WebView using `WebViewVideo` component.
+- In all other cases, the video is displayed in a WebView using `WebViewVideo` component

 ## Video
 ![alt text]({{ site.baseurl }}/img/ui-toolkit/video/video_player@2x.png "Video"){:.docs-component-image}